Philippine National Railways: Metro South Commuter

-The Metro Commuter (also known by then-remaining active service MSC or Metro South Commuter), which was formerly called Commuter Express (also Commex), serves as the commuter rail service for the Manila metropolitan area, extending as far south as Calamba and Los Baños, both in Laguna.
-The PNR uses GE locomotives such as 900 Class, 2500 Class, and 5000 Class hauling 203 series EMUs, including 18 (3 car trains, 6 sets) Hyundai Rotem DMUs, KiHa 52 DMUs, the PT INKA 8000 class DMUs, 8100 class DMUs, and the INKA CC300 locomotive with 8300 class coaches for this service.
-The 8000 class DMUs occasionally perform MSC trips when the Hyundai Rotem DMUs occupy the Metro North Commuter trips.
+The Metro Commuter (also known by then-remaining active service MSC or Metro South Commuter), which was formerly called Commuter Express (also Commex), served as the commuter rail service for the Manila metropolitan area, extending as far south as Calamba and Los Baños, both in Laguna.
+The PNR used GE locomotives such as 900 Class, 2500 Class, and 5000 Class hauling 203 series EMUs, including 18 (3 car trains, 6 sets) Hyundai Rotem DMUs, KiHa 52 DMUs, the PT INKA 8000 class DMUs, 8100 class DMUs, and the INKA CC300 locomotive with 8300 class coaches for this service.
+The 8000 class DMUs occasionally performed MSC trips when the Hyundai Rotem DMUs occupy the Metro North Commuter trips.
 The GE locomotives formerly haul 7A-2000 12 series Commex passenger coaches.
-MSC service using the Hyundai Rotem DMUs, KiHa 52, KiHa 350, 203 series EMUs, 8000 class and 8100 class DMUs, and the INKA CC300 locomotive with 8300 class coaches is currently offered between Tutuban and Alabang in Muntinlupa.
-Currently, MSC makes 32 return services, 16 in each direction.
+MSC service using the Hyundai Rotem DMUs, KiHa 52, KiHa 350, 203 series EMUs, 8000 class and 8100 class DMUs, and the INKA CC300 locomotive with 8300 class coaches was offered between Tutuban and Alabang in Muntinlupa.

 Shuttle Service

 The Shuttle Service is a commuter rail service initially introduced on January 27, 2014.
 This service used Hyundai Rotem DMUs and JR KiHa 52.
 There were 2 routes of the Shuttle Service, where trains stop at all stations along the routes: Tutuban – Sucat and Santa Mesa – Sucat.
 This train service ended May 23, 2014, to conduct maintenance on the rolling stocks and due to the consecutive three weeks of delays and cancellations of this train service.

 Formerly, plans for a third route plying Alabang – Calamba was to be introduced sometime in 2017.
 This service would use the reliveried two-car KiHa 350; This did not push through in 2018.
 However, with the commissioning of the new DOST Hybrid Train in 2019, this route is now under test run, currently free of charge, but with limited schedules.

 In 2018, a new shuttle line was introduced with the 10th Avenue – Dela Rosa route since August 1, 2018, as part of the renovation of the line and the return of train services to Caloocan.
 The revived train service had its first extension towards Sangandaan, the original Caloocan station since September 10, extending through FTI.
 Since December 3, 2018, the line was extended northwards to Governor Pascual (formerly called Acacia) in Malabon, and since December 16, 2019, the shuttle service was extended southwards to Bicutan as its new terminus from FTI.

-A new shuttle line leading to the once-abandoned Carmona branch line is planned for reopening in 2019, and will originate from the Dela Rosa station in Makati City.
+A new shuttle line leading to the once-abandoned Carmona branch line was planned for reopening in 2019, but it was not yet realized as of 2026.
+It would have originated from Dela Rosa station in Makati.